It's an appealing income play to consider Kennametal Inc. (KMT) - The Dwinnex

 Insider Transactions:

-The insider trade also gives investors a glimpse into the future direction of stock prices, which can be beneficial to investors.
+An investor can also benefit from insider trades by learning what management is thinking about the future direction of stock prices.
 A recent insider transaction in this stock occurred on Mar 09 when Witt John Wayne sold 800 shares for $29.61 per share.
 The transaction valued at 23,692 led to the insider holds 0 shares of the business.

 Witt John Wayne sold 730 shares of KMT for $21,170 on Feb 17.
 The Vice President now owns 800 shares after completing the transaction at $29.00 per share.
 On Dec 08, another insider, Witt John Wayne, who serves as the Vice President of the company, sold 700 shares for $25.50 each.
 As a result, the insider received 17,850 and left with 1,530 shares of the company.